-What does this mean for you?
-It’s simple: move with the times before you get left behind, as so many businesses have before you.
+What does this mean for you as an entrepreneur, startup founder, or business owner?
+It is simple: move with the times before you get left behind, as so many businesses have before you.

 The consumer expects a faster and better service.
 They want the latest payment technologies, including Apple Pay and PayPal functionalities.
 They want to be excited by what you have to offer them.
 If they lose interest in you, they will go to your business rivals.

 This way you will never get stale, and the customer will never get bored of you.
-Say you’re running a fashion store, for example.
+Say you are running a fashion store, for example.

 If you specialize in one area, such as the sale of dresses, consider other avenues, such as how to start a swimwear line.
-You evolve as you move forward, so think about your business, and ask yourself: What else can I offer?
+You evolve as you move forward, so think about your business, and ask yourself: What else can I offer my customers?

 Keep a close eye on your rivals and consider what they are doing better than you.
 And look at other, seemingly unrelated businesses, and consider how your operation may be affected by what they are doing.